10 Common Running Injuries: Prevention and Treatment

 Pain gets worse with activity and improves with rest.
 Rest is important, as continued stress on the bone can lead to more serious injury.

 3. Shin splint.
 This is pain that happens in the front or inside of the lower leg along the shin bone (tibia).
 Shin splints are common after changing your workout, such as running longer distances or increasing the number of days you run, too quickly.

 People with flat feet are more likely to develop shin splints.

 - stretching exercises

 - slow return to activity after several weeks of healing

 Achilles tendinitis causes pain and stiffness in the area of the tendon, especially in the morning and with activity.
-It is usually caused by repetitive stress to the tendon, often due to increasing running distance too quickly.
+It is usually caused by repetitive stress to the tendon.
+Adding too much distance to your running routine can cause it.
 Tight calf muscles can also contribute.

 - icing the area